 this post was written in a lot of hurry and much more anger by a non-native English speaker and even I find it bad reading again…

-one of the readers have been kind enough to proof-read and rewrite it here as comment (thanks): http://techiebond.wordpress.com/2012/12/11/fsf-rsm-reports-spying-ubuntu-offensive/#comment-14
+one of the readers have been kind enough to proof-read and rewrite it here as comment (thanks): https://techiebond.wordpress.com/2012/12/11/fsf-rsm-reports-spying-ubuntu-offensive/#comment-14

 Richard’s report on User Spying Ubuntu: http://www.fsf.org/blogs/rms/ubuntu-spyware-what-to-do

-There have been a reply to it by few people, one being from Jon Bacon(some Ubuntu Community Manager) which came to my notice from HackerNews Top List.
+There have been replies to the piece by a few people, one of which being a ‘personal’ reply from Jono Bacon(Ubuntu Community Manager) which was brought to my attention via a HackerNews Top List.

 to all Free Software supporters…..
 Ubuntu is shunned for spying.